Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Deep -Benchmarks

-This section provides a review of DQN methodologies, including a detailed analysis of DQN and its advanced iterations, specifically DDQN and DuelDQN.
-It focuses on their distinctive approaches to approximating the $Q$ function within complex environments.
+This section presents DQN-based benchmarks, including DQN, DDQN, and DuelDQN, to evaluate the performance of the proposed algorithms.

+DQN and its variants are inherently designed for discrete action spaces \cite{Li2017DeepRL}.
+Applying DQN to problems with continuous action spaces requires discretizing these spaces, which enables the use of DQN but at the cost of lower sum rate performance.
+This can result in less effective learning and diminished performance than actor-critic architectures \cite{Li2017DeepRL}.

+The trade-off here involves a balance between performance and complexity \cite{sutton1998reinforcement}.
+DQN methodologies, while more straightforward and easier to implement due to their reliance on discrete action spaces, tend to suffer from lower performance in terms of sum rate and learning efficiency when applied to continuous problems.
+This is because discretization reduces the granularity with which actions can be taken, leading to potential suboptimal decision-making \cite{mnih2015human}.
+On the other hand, actor-critic architectures, although more complex, can directly handle continuous action spaces.
+This allows for more precise action selection and potentially better overall performance, especially in environments where fine-grained control is crucial.
+Therefore, the choice between these approaches depends on the specific requirements of the problem, such as the acceptable level of performance and the available computational resources \cite{van2016deep,Haarnoja2018SoftAO}.

-In DQN methodologies, we need to have a discrete action space.
-This process is generally outlined as follows: \begin{enumerate} \item \textbf{Beamforming vector:} The selection of the beamforming vector is executed from a predetermined codebook.
+In DQN methodologies, we need to have a discrete action space \cite{van2016deep}.
+This process is generally outlined as follows: \begin{enumerate} \item \textbf{Transmit beamforming:} The selection of the beamforming vector is executed from a predetermined codebook.
 This codebook contains an array of potential beamforming configurations \cite{Mismar8938771}.
 It is assumed that the CE employs analog-only beamforming vectors.
 The beamforming weights for a vector $\qw$ are effectuated utilizing constant-modulus phase shifters.
-Additionally, it is assumed that each beamforming vector is derived from a beamsteering-based beamforming codebook $\mathcal{W}$ with a cardinality $|\mathcal{W}| := L_{\text{CE}}$.
+Additionally, it is assumed that the beamforming vector is derived from a beamsteering-based beamforming codebook $\mathcal{W}$ with a cardinality $|\mathcal{W}| := L_{\text{CE}}$.
 Thus, the $l$-th element within this codebook is defined as

-where $d$ and $k$ denote the antenna spacing and the wavenumber, respectively, while $\theta_l$ denotes the steering angle.
+where $d$ and $k$ denote the antenna spacing and the wavenumber, respectively, while $\qtheta_l$ denotes the steering angle.

-\item \textbf{Transmit power:} The transmit power is divided into equally sized intervals, with the number of elements being $L_P=5$ and spanning from the minimum of $0$ to the maximum power $P_{\text{max}}$.
-This division creates a set $\mathcal{P}$ that consists of values starting from $0.1$ up to $P_{\text{max}}$, distributed evenly across $L_P$ points.
+\item \textbf{Transmit power:} The transmit power is divided into $L_P=5$ equally sized intervals, ranging from a minimum of $0$ to a maximum power of $P_{s}$.
+This division creates a set $\mathcal{P}$, which consists of values starting from $0.1$ up to $P_{s}$, evenly distributed across $L_P=5$ points.